GitMoDu/EmbeddedStorage/README.md

   - WearLevelUnit
     - Same base features as StorageUnit.
-    - Wear levelling options start at x2.
+    - Wear leveling options start at x2.
 For x1 use StorageUnit.
     - 1 byte of EEPROM overhead per level option, plus counter.
     - 1 to 8 bytes of counter EEPROM overhead.
     - Wear level units: